focus-trap/tabbable/README.md

     - All the [common options](#common-options).
     - `includeContainer: boolean` (default: false)
         - If set to `true`, `rootNode` will be included in the returned tabbable node array, if `rootNode` is tabbable.
+        - Note that whether this option is true or false, if the `rootNode` is [inert](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inert), none of its children (deep) will be considered tabbable.

 Returns an array of ordered tabbable nodes (i.e. in tab order) within the `rootNode`.